BarbaraPruz/weather_check_cli/README.md

 # WeatherCheck

-CLI to see, and compare, weather forecasts for different locations (by zip code).
+CLI to view and compare weather forecasts for different locations (by zip code).

 ## Installation
 Environment: Ruby 2.6.1